Show HN: Enable right click and copy on websites that disabled it

 Left button gun, Right button grenade.

-• a year ago ago
+• 2 years ago ago

 [deleted]

-• musicale a year ago ago
+• musicale 2 years ago ago

 Web pages are intended to be editable.
 I wish popular browsers had an easy user-facing way to invoke